Skip to content

 • New International Students or Rehires

-New employees for the Summer or Fall or employees currently in “Terminated” status in PeopleSoft must meet with an International Employment representative for hire or rehire approval, as detailed in the student hiring process.
+New employees for the Summer or Fall or employees currently in “Terminated” status in PeopleSoft must meet with an International Employment representative for hire or rehire approval before May 26, 2026.

 • 9MA Student Employee Pay